 World War II was a turning point for the company.
 Attempts to revive production in the post-war era were unsuccessful, and in 1949, Corre La Licorne was forced to close its doors, ending an impressive 45-year run.

 Corre La Licorne’s legacy is embodied in the approximately 55,000 cars produced during its existence.
 These cars symbolize the company’s influence and innovation in the early French automotive industry, reflecting a bygone era of craftsmanship and ambition.
-Although Corre was unable to survive in a rapidly changing automotive world, its contribution to the industry remains a crucial chapter in French automotive history.
+Although Corre could not survive in a rapidly changing automotive world, its contribution to the industry remains crucial in French automotive history.

 Meaning and History